greenelab/meta-review/manuscript.md

 These discussions must be archived to ensure that important decisions about the manuscript are preserved and authors receive credit for intellectual contributions that are not directly reflected in the manuscript's text.
 GitHub supports programmatic access to issues, pull requests, and reviews so tracking these conversations is feasible in the future.

-In our open review paper, we established [contributor guidelines](https://github.com/greenelab/deep-review/blob/v0.9-preprint/CONTRIBUTING.md) that discussed norms in the areas of text contribution, peer review, and authorship, which we identified in advance as potential areas of disagreement.
+In the Deep Review, we established [contributor guidelines](https://github.com/greenelab/deep-review/blob/v0.9-preprint/CONTRIBUTING.md) that discussed norms in the areas of text contribution, peer review, and authorship, which we identified in advance as potential areas of disagreement.
 Our contributor guidelines required verifiable participation: either directly attributable changes to the text or participation in the discussion on GitHub.
-We maintained our guidelines, even when a case arose where two authors had written text together but only one had directly attributable changes and participation.
 These guidelines did not discuss broader community norms that may have improved inclusiveness.
 It is also important to consider how the move to an open contribution model affects under-represented minority members of the scientific community [@zBl3qgGT].
 Recent work has identified clear social norms and processes as helpful to maintaining a collaborative culture [@NuDPNceu].
 <!-- cited a previous version of doi:10.1080/08874417.2009.11645338 (see https://git.io/vdSSR) -->
 Conferences and open source projects have used codes of conduct to establish these norms [@HPKoE9m3=35801; @aRZRiJPk].
-We would encourage the maintainers of similar projects to consider broader codes of conduct for project participants that establish on social as well as academic norms.
+We would encourage the maintainers of similar projects to consider broader codes of conduct for project participants that build on social as well as academic norms.

-Open writing presents new opportunities for scholarly communication.
-Though it is still valuable to have versioned drafts of a review manuscript with digital identifiers, journal publication may not be the terminal endpoint for collaborative manuscripts.
-After releasing the first version of our collaborative review [@tJKvnIaZ], 14 new contributors have updated the manuscript (Figure @fig:contrib) and existing authors continue to discuss new literature, [creating a living document](https://github.com/greenelab/deep-review/).
-Manubot provides an ideal platform for perpetual reviews [@Xs2yPQcr; @H0XkaC8S].

 ### Manubot in the context of open science